PaocomsalDev/Humanity-Zero_mapbaseversion/README.md

 # Combine Memories
 Is this a dream? a dejavú?
+Jump though the perspectives
-Hop in to the minds of
+and minds of
 transhuman and human
 forces during the fall of
 city's 20 citadel